Forest-Protocols/medqa-poc-validator/README.md

 }
 ```

-Then create another file called `src/protocol/tests/WriteSpeedTest.ts`.
-This will include our actual test class implementation:
+Then create a file called `src/protocol/tests/WriteSpeedTest.ts`.
+This will include our actual test logic implementation:

 ```typescript
 import { TestResult } from "@/core/types";